kwoehrer/Space-Trash-Tracker-Final/ReadMe.md

 2. Created a html/css layout that is user friendly.
 3. Further utilized the cesiumJS library to show object names when clicked.

       a.
-Displaying the object name directly on the cesium viewer model causes frame lag so we used
+Displaying the object name directly on the cesium viewer model caused frame lag so we used the current implementation of viewing names instead.

       b.
 Added a portion to script that changes TLE notation to normal english (For example, Deb -> Debris)